dairycultist/BotChip/README.md

 ---

+behaviour tree with interrupts for input (video/audio)

-Upon recieving and parsing audio input, BotChip performs **request prediction** (entirely algorithmic, no AI) to determine how to response.
+Upon recieving and parsing video/audio input, BotChip performs **request prediction** (entirely algorithmic, no AI) to determine 1) if it constitutes an interrupt and 2) if it is, how to respond.

 - If it seems like the audio isn't addressing BotChip (or otherwise doesn't require a response, such as a "that's true"), it does nothing.
 - If the request is simple, a response may be **rote** and thus retrievable from a predetermined response list for that request type (for example, responding to "hi" doesn't require an entire AI poll, just respond "hey").
 - If the request is complex (and requires a poll to the AI backend), request prediction still serves the role of determining what sort of emote BotChip should perform between recieving the request and responding (due to AI backend latency).
 This could be looking down while lost in thought, looking forward puzzled, rolling their eyes, etc.

-Responses should ideally also take into account certain state information, such as if BotChip is being roused from sleep (i.e. keeping the screen off to prevent burn-in), if BotChip has been watching you for a while without dialogue, etc.
+Responses should ideally also take into account the point in its behaviour tree it recieved the interrupt in, such as if BotChip is being roused from sleep (i.e. keeping the screen off to prevent burn-in), if BotChip has been watching you for a while without dialogue, if BotChip was just idly looking around curiously, etc.